How to Integrate Conjoint.ly With a Survey Tool

 Redirects to and from SurveyMonkey

-Please refer to SurveyMonkey docs for information on passing values from Conjoint.ly to SurveyMonkey.
+Please refer to SurveyMonkey docs on redirecting values from Conjoint.ly to SurveyMonkey.

 Redirects from and back to Typeform